Easy Steps Of Growing Lime Trees In Pots

 8. Blood Lime Tree

 The lime tree, also known as the Australian blood lime tree, is a hybrid between a red finger lime and a mandarin, giving it its red-orange colour.
 In actuality, it is primarily crimson or burgundy in hue; however, it occasionally becomes a classic lime green tint.

 Blood limes are cultivated on medium-sized trees with thorns and are usually found in nurseries across Australia.
 These limes have only been around since 2004, yet they are on their way to becoming ready for export outside of Australia.
 This lime tree variety is commonly used as an ornamental or decorative tree, with smaller fruits than conventional lime.

 9. Limequat Lime Tree

 As you might have guessed, this sort of lime is a hybrid between a key lime and a kumquat, resulting in a unique fruit.
-The limequat tree produces a lot of fruit even at a young age, and the fruit is small, greenish-yellow in color, and contains a lot of seeds.
+The limequat tree produces a lot of fruit even at a young age, and the fruit is small, greenish-yellow in colour, and contains a lot of seeds.

 Limquat trees can be planted indoors or outdoors as long as the temperature does not become too cold, and they are usually found in Japan, Israel, South Africa, Spain, and the United Kingdom.
-They can withstand colder temperatures better than limes, but not as well as kumquats.
+They can withstand colder temperatures better than limes but not as well as kumquats.